Research your market

 What do you know about the market?

 Talk to the specialist freelance agencies in your industry to see what kind of contracts might be available, whether you are suitable for them, and how much you could earn.
-Can they tell you if there are any skills shortages within your general field that might give you competitive advantage, and therefore the ability to charge a higher rate?
+Can they tell you if there are any skills shortages within your general field that might give you a competitive advantage, and therefore the ability to charge a higher rate?

-What competitive advantage can you offer based on the key elements of: price, quality, delivery, customer service, terms of business, other features or services?
+What competitive advantage can you offer based on the key elements of price, quality, delivery, customer service, terms of business, other features or services?

 Basic research will give you an initial idea of what demand is likely to be and therefore be an initial indicator of what you would be able to charge.

-You'll need to undertake more in depth market research to explore the full potential of your business idea.
+You'll need to undertake more in-depth market research to explore the full potential of your business idea.

 You need a plan

 If your initial findings are encouraging we recommend you invest time in a business plan to explore the key issues (and any potential pitfalls) of starting up a business before you commit to going it alone.
 Business plans generally serve two main purposes: one is to set and track business objectives and the other is to raise finance.
-Even if you do not require funding we recommend you set out the 'blueprint' for your company's growth; and more importantly how and when it will become profitable.
+Even if you do not require funding we recommend you set out the 'blueprint' for your company's growth, and more importantly how and when it will become profitable.